AmalAlshahrani98/news/README.md

 Problem solving strategy: decide the nature of the error (if it's syntax, runtime or logical) and Searched in different website like developer android,youtube,stackoverflow and medium asked programmers who have knowledge or Mr. Mohamed and Mr.Saad

+## Unsolved Problems which would be fixed in future iterations:

+* some minor issues regarding the enhancment of the design to make the user expereince more dynamic.
+* send notification to notifiy the user that there are some new news.
+* filter

+## My favorite functions work:

+* Add,delete and edit fun cause the whole project depends on them

+    add  to add any news that user want also to delete and edite and saved news